emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 --- abstract

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm.
-GCM-SST can be used with any keystream generator, not just a block cipher.
-The main differences compared to GCM is that GCM-SST uses an additional subkey Q, that fresh subkeys H and Q are derived for each nonce, and that the POLYVAL function from AES-GCM-SIV is used instead of GHASH.
+GCM-SST can be used with any keystream generator, not just 128-bit block ciphers.
+The main differences from GCM are the use of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV.
 This enables short tags with forgery probabilities close to ideal.
-This document also registers several instances of Advanced Encryption Standard (AES) with Galois Counter Mode with Secure Short Tags (AES-GCM-SST).
+There is strong industry interest in fast encryption with secure short tags.
+This document also registers several instances of Advanced Encryption Standard (AES) and Rijndael in GCM-SST mode.

-This document is the product of the Crypto Forum Research Group.

 --- middle